-- "Low Value Purchase" (LVP) means the acquisition of deliverables having an estimated acquisition value as stated in SCHEDULE E THRESHOLDS; - "Manager, Financial Controllership and Reporting / Deputy Treasurer" means the individual occupying the office of the Manager, Financial Controllership and Reporting / Deputy Treasurer of The Corporation of the Town of Georgina, or such successor office as the case may be; - "Manager of Procurement Services" means the individual responsible for the Town's centralized procurement process and is hereby authorized to act as an agent in all such matters pertaining thereto; and occupies the office of Manager of Procurement Services for The Corporation of the Town of Georgina, or such successor office as the case may be; - "Mayor" means the member of Council holding the office of Mayor for the Town; - "Negotiation" means a bargaining process between two or more parties seeking to reach a mutually satisfactory agreement on, or settlement of, a matter of common concern.
-It can be used as part of a procurement process; - "No Cost Procurement" means an acquisition by the Town that does not bear any cost (expense or capital expenditure).
-This usually is a result of a cost pass-through from a third party beneficiary for a particular project, and does not include a grant funded project; - "Non-Competitive Procurement" means an acquisition made directly from one vendor, and may include a situation where negotiations take place with more than one vendor prior to the acquisition, but does not include a situation where negotiations have been specifically permitted and provided for and take place pursuant to the terms set out in a request issued pursuant to a competitive procurement; - "Non-Profit Organization" means any corporation incorporated as a not-for-profit corporation under the Canada Not-for-profit Corporations Act, the Ontario Corporations Act, or any successor legislation; - "Non-Refundable HST" means the percentage of the Harmonized Sales Tax (HST) that the Town is required to pay, and does not recover through input tax credits, on the acquisition of deliverables; - "P-Card" means purchase card; - "P-Card Policy" means the policy governing the administration of the P-Card program; - "Person" means and includes any natural person, corporation, company, limited liability company, trust, joint venture, association, incorporated organization, partnership, governmental authority or other entity, and will be construed to include such person's successors and permitted assigns;

-Report LS-2024-0001
+"Low Value Purchase (LVP)" means the acquisition of deliverables having an estimated acquisition value as stated in SCHEDULE E - THRESHOLDS;

+"Manager" means the individual occupying the office of a Manager for The Corporation of the Town of Georgina;

+"Manager, Financial Controllership and Reporting / Deputy Treasurer" means the individual occupying the office of the Manager, Financial Controllership and Reporting / Deputy Treasurer of The Corporation of the Town of Georgina, or such successor office as the case may be;

+"Manager of Procurement Services" means the individual responsible for the Town's centralized procurement process and is hereby authorized to act as an agent in all such matters pertaining thereto; and occupies the office of Manager of Procurement Services for The Corporation of the Town of Georgina, or such successor office as the case may be:

+"Negotiation" means a bargaining process between two or more parties seeking to reach a mutually satisfactory agreement on, or settlement of, a matter of common concern.
+It can be used as part of a procurement process;

+"No Cost Procurement" means an acquisition by the Town that does not bear any cost (expense or capital expenditure).
+This usually is a result of a cost pass-through from a third party beneficiary for a particular project, and does not include a grant funded project;

+"Non-Competitive Procurement" means an acquisition made directly from one vendor, and may include a situation where negotiations take place with more than one vendor prior to the acquisition, but does not include a situation where negotiations have been specifically permitted and provided for and take place pursuant to the terms set out in a request issued pursuant to a competitive procurement;

+Non-Profit Organization" means any corporation incorporated as a not-for-profit corporation under the Not-for-profit Corporations Act, 2010 (Ontario), the Corporations Act (Ontario), Canada Not-for-profit Corporations Act or any successor legislation;

+"Non-Refundable HST" means the percentage of the Harmonized Sales Tax (HST) that the Town is required to pay, and does not recover through input tax credits, on the acquisition of deliverables;

+"P-Card" means purchase card;

+"P-Card Policy" means the policy governing the administration of the P-Card program;